nopSolutions/nopCommerce-Docs/en/developer/tutorials/appsettings-json-file.md

 >[!NOTE]
 >You can also edit this file from the **Configuration → Settings → App settings** page.

 The *appsettings.json* file is generally used to store the application configuration settings such as database connection strings, any application scope global variables, and much other information.
-Actually, in *ASP.NET Core*, the application configuration settings can be stored in different configurations sources such as *appsettings.json* file, **`appsettings.{EnvironmentName}.json`** file (where the `{Environment}` is the application's current hosting environments such as Development, Staging or Production), `User Secrets` (where we used to store sensitive information), etc.
+Actually, in *ASP.NET Core*, the application configuration settings can be stored in different configuration sources such as *appsettings.json* file, **`appsettings.{EnvironmentName}.json`** file (where the `{Environment}` is the application's current hosting environments such as Development, Staging or Production), `User Secrets` (where we used to store sensitive information), etc.

 ## Settings available in the appsettings.json file